ngdonna2020/glu/README.md

 ## Impact
 This paper contributes to the continuous evolution of transformer models, showing that even small adjustments like changing the activation function in the FFN layers can improve performance.
 These innovations could inform the development of more efficient and accurate models, especially for natural language processing (NLP) tasks.
 The findings intersect with previous efforts to refine transformers through alternative activation functions (e.g., Swish, GELU), suggesting further avenues for research into efficient architectures.

+## Code/ Pseudocode
+See code files in the repo.

 ## Links
 - [Original Paper: 2002.05202](https://arxiv.org/abs/2002.05202)